 - Monitor feedback volume for patterns (same screen, same bug), cluster and prioritize.

-- Maintain a quick turnaround policy: acknowledging or resolving reports within hoursbuilds trust.
+- Maintain a quick turnaround policy: acknowledging or resolving reports within hours builds trust.

 - Use feedback history to inform your roadmap, not just bug fixes.